brigadecore/brigade/docs/content/topics/scripting/brigadier.md

 script.
 We'd know immediately when executing the script as there would be no output at all, signaling that the event handler did not run.

+### Optional event config

+Developers can optionally provide the following when running their scripts
+locally:

+  * `BRIGADE_EVENT_FILE` - This is the path to a file containing a JSON representation of a dummy event.
+To see what a valid event looks like from Brigadier's perspective, see the dummy event example in the output above or refer to [events.ts]
+  * `BRIGADE_EVENT` - This is a string of the form `<source>:<type>` to specify
+    the event source and type that will be handled by the script.
+In the example above, the dummy event uses `brigade.sh/cli:exec`

 For further example usage of brigadier, please review the [Scripting guide] and/or peruse the [Examples].